-Why do we have a Reconciliation Action Plan (RAP)?Our department is in a unique position to fundamentally contribute to improving the health status and access to high quality services for all Aboriginal and Torres Strait Islander people(s) and to close the life expectancy gap.
-To support us in our work, the RAP highlights our commitment to reconciliation and details activities to build positive relationships and provide equitable opportunities for Aboriginal and Torres Strait Islander people(s).
+Why do we have a Reconciliation Action Plan (RAP)?Our department is in a key position to contribute to improving the health status and access to high quality services for all Aboriginal and Torres Strait Islander people(s) and to close the life expectancy gap.
+To support us in our work, the 2013-2017 RAP highlights our commitment to reconciliation and details activities to build positive relationships and provide equitable opportunities for Aboriginal and Torres Strait Islander people(s).

 As a large government department, we want to continue to be an employer of choice for Aboriginal and Torres Strait Islander staff.
 Our RAP commits the department to actively nurturing an inclusive culture that values the contribution, skills and knowledge of all staff and promotes values embraced by, and significant to, Aboriginal and Torres Strait Islander employees.

 To do this, the department has committed to 16 significant targets with the objective to review our progress and build on our achievements every 12 months up until 2017.
 The department’s new RAP 2013-2017 was launched by the Secretary during NAIDOC Week, on 10 July 2013, and has been endorsed by Reconciliation Australia.

 PDF version: Reconciliation Action Plan 2013-2017 (PDF 394 KB)